Follow up: ‘94 Supra…. Damn!!!

 How’s everyone been?
 Sorry it’s been awhile since the last post.
 Life’s been crazy.
 Will try to get something posted soon.

 Really like the way this car looks.
-Telsa needs all those supercharger stations in place between this can be a viable primary vehicle for the general public.
+Telsa needs all those supercharger stations in place before this can be a viable primary vehicle for the general public.

 Launch day for the Blackberry Z10 is finally here.
 I was anxious to finally play with it in person for the first time and after doing so here are my intial impressions: